mbeacom/portdata/README.md

-# portinfo
+# portdata
-PortInfo is a Python module allowing easy lookup of port/service information
+PortData is a Python module allowing easy lookup of port/service information